 Sabatini Gardens

-Sabatini did not design the gardens.
+Sabatini didn't design the gardens.
 He had indeed designed the former royal stables of the palace that were replaced by the gardens, though.

 The Sabatini Gardens are a perfect spot for a restful break during the exhausting sightseeing tours in Madrid.
-They offer spectacular views of the North façade of the Royal Palace, vegetal mazes, sculptures, a small reflecting pond and tons of tranquility.
+They offer spectacular views of the North façade of the Royal Palace, vegetal mazes, sculptures and tons of tranquility.

 Location: